 Often online shopping can be a gamble for buyers.
 Reading reviews written by previous customers gives a sense of relief that your business is real and they will actually receive the product they ordered.

-It provides unbiased insight
+It provides unbiased, honest insight

 As a business owner, you know that your product is better than the rest, however you are obviously biased.
 You know what work you put in and why that sets you apart from the competition.
-As effective as self marketing is, having others to vouch for you gives potential buyers proof that others believe and stand by your product.
-Your customers don’t have to say they love your product, but the fact that they did says a lot.
+As effective as self marketing is, having others to vouch for you gives potential buyers proof that others believe in and stand by your product.
+Your customers don’t have to say they love your product, so the fact that they did says a lot.

 It gives you a good reputation

 This is simple, however the most important point.
 The fact that people like your product means it’s good.
 A good reputation amongst buyers guarantees sales.
 The more positive reviews a business has, the better their reputation.

 As important as reviews are for your business, it can be hard to get the ball rolling.
 Follow these tips, and watch your reviews pile in:

 This can be an intimidating task, however often the most effective.
 As a food producer, you know your customer relationships best.
 When thinking of who you ask and who you don’t, ask yourself:

 - Are there customers you know on a personal level?
 Perhaps you sell to your neighbour or long-time friend - they can be great assets to help get you started.

 - Have you had a selling relationship with a customer for over a year?